 - Old technology: metal-alloys fuses were used as programmable links.
 Each pair of horizontal and vertical wires that cross is connected by a small metal fuse.
 To program, the fuse is melted for every connection that is not wanted on the circuit.
 The process is non-reversible. - In current SPLDs, CPLDs, programmable switches are implemented by programmable transistors: - ✓ Erasable PROM (EPROM) transistor - ✓ Electrically erasable PROM (EEPROM) transistor - In current FPGAs, the programming information is stored in memory cells, called static random access memory (SRAM) cells.
-With this SRAM cells, we can configure the interconnection wires on an FPGA.
+SRAM cells are used to store data (truth table values) of the LUTs as well as the configuration of the interconnection wires on an FPGA.
 The collection of SRAM cells is called Configuration Memory.
 Due to the use SRAM technology, data is lost when the memory is not powered.
 Thus, the FPGA configuration is volatile.